iotaledger/iota-wiki/docs/learn/iota2.0/core-concepts/validators.md

 ### Selection and Voting Weight

-Each validator's stake is computed as the sum of the locked funds and the delegated stake from other nodes.
+Each validator's stake is computed as the sum of the locked funds and the delegated stake from other accounts.

-The next committee is formed by taking a predefined number of validators with the largest stake.
+The next committee is formed by taking a predefined number of random validators with the largest stake.
 When deciding between equal stakeholders, ties are broken deterministically by using a hash function.

 As a result of changes in the delegation of stake and the set of active validators, committees evolve across epochs.